circleci/circleci-docs/jekyll/_cci2/sample-config.md

 ---
 layout: classic-docs
-title: "Sample 2.0 `config.yml` File"
+title: "Sample 2.0 config.yml File"
-short-title: "Sample 2.0 `config.yml` File"
+short-title: "Sample 2.0 config.yml File"
-description: "Sample 2.0 `config.yml` File"
+description: "Sample 2.0 config.yml File"
 categories: [migration]
 order: 2
 ---

 The CircleCI 2.0 configuration introduces a new key for `version: 2`.
 This new key enables you to try 2.0 while continuing to build on 1.0.
-New keys for `jobs:` and `steps:` enable greater control and provide a framework for status on each phase of a run to report more frequent feedback.
+New keys for `jobs:` and `steps:` enable greater control and provide a framework for workflows and status on each phase of a run to report more frequent feedback.

-The following sections provide a sample `.circleci/config.yml` with an overview of Jobs and Steps, changes to keys from 1.0, and new keys that are nested inside Steps.
+The following sections provide a sample `.circleci/config.yml` with an overview of Jobs and Steps, changes to keys from 1.0, new keys that are nested inside Steps and new keys for Workflows.

 ## Jobs Overview